bizflycloud/terraform-provider-bizflycloud/website/docs/r/vpc_network.html.markdown

 ---
 layout: "bizflycloud"
-page_title: "BizFly Cloud: bizflycloud_vpc_network"
+page_title: "Bizfly Cloud: bizflycloud_vpc_network"
 sidebar_current: "docs-bizflycloud-resource-vpc-network"
 description: |-
-  Provides a BizFly Cloud VPC Network resource.
+  Provides a Bizfly Cloud VPC Network resource.
 This can be used to create, modify, and delete VPC Networks.
 ---

 # bizflycloud\_vpc\_network

-Provides a BizFly Cloud VPC Network resource.
+Provides a Bizfly Cloud VPC Network resource.
 This can be used to create, modify, and delete VPC Network.

 ## Example Usage